-In a world that profits from anger and exhaustion, we're doing something different; equipping people to think deeply, lead wisely, and engage mercifully.
+In a world that profits from anger and exhaustion, we're doing something different; equipping people to think deeply, influence wisely, and engage mercifully.

 1

-The world needs people angry enough to click, share, and donate.
+The world wants people angry enough to click, share, and donate.
 We need people informed enough to think for themselves, so we provide honest education without scare tactics or partisan spin.

 2